Searchbreed

 Rottweilers need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Large working breed. ~1,800-2,400 kcal/day.
+Large working breed.
+Calorie needs vary with size, sex, age, and activity; calculate portions for the individual dog.
 Growth control and joint support are essential from puppyhood.
 Key nutrients to look for: glucosamine, chondroitin, omega-3, antioxidants.

 Rottweilers are generally suitable for first-time owners with basic commitment.
 They're loyal, confident, courageous.
 Plan for consistent training from day one.